Distance: 54.6 miles. Elevation: 6160 ft.

-This route was a cut-down version of the 70-miler that I had to abort ten days ago.
+This route to Gilette was a cut-down version of the 70-miler that I had to abort ten days ago.
 I left at 12:20.
 Reports at various times during the ride.

 Just reached col de Saint-Raphael, my old favourite.
 Came up it very strongly, I thought.
 Sunny day, chilly in the shade especially when sweating!
 No roadworks this time so a non-stop effort.
 Beat my previous time by nearly four minutes.
 Hopefully the next bit of this ride will be in the sun.